 Inaugurated on June 1, 1888, during the Exposition, it quickly became one of the city’s most iconic landmarks.

-- Jardins del Mirador del Alcalde - The Jardins del Mirador del Alcalde are located in Montjuïc, in the Sants-Montjuïc District.
+- Jardins del Mirador del Alcalde - Jardins del Mirador del Alcalde are located in Montjuïc, in the Sants-Montjuïc District.

-It covers approximately 400 hectares.
+It covers an approximate area of 400 hectares.

 The original stadium was inaugurated on May 20, 1929, by Alfonso XIII, a day after the International Exposition.

-For the 1992 Olympics, the stadium was almost entirely rebuilt (1985-1989) and was re-inaugurated 60 years later as “Estadio Olímpico” on September 8, 1989, by King Juan Carlos I.
+For the 1992 Olympics, the stadium was almost entirely rebuilt (1985-1989), being re-inaugurated 60 years later as “Estadio Olímpico” on September 8, 1989, by King Juan Carlos I.

 - Palau Sant Jordi - Palau Sant Jordi is a multifunctional pavilion on Montjuïc.